American Old-Time Music

 In the late 1960’s, an old friend, Jerry Houck, was back east at a folk festival, perhaps Fox Hollow.
 Someone had a workshop on the hammered dulcimer where they discussed the genealogy of players and influences in the US.
 There was blackboard with branches and “begats:” the Michigan lumberjack school, Upstate New York, West Virginia, etc. Two thirds of the board was a mass of interconnected names and lines.
 Then he said, “And waaay out west, there’s this guy, Curt Bouterse.
 We don’t know Where he fits in.”
 Neither do I, folks.

-In the early 1970’s I used to play regularly at The Heritage, a coffee house in San Diego, and Guy Carawan came in occasionally when he was in town.
+In the early 1970’s I used to play regularly at The Heritage, a coffee house in San Diego, and Guy Carawan would come in occasionally and listen to me when he was in town.
 One day, Guy came in, beaming, “I bought a hammered dulcimer.
 Will you teach me how to play?”
 I said, “Sure.
 Have you figured anything out on it yet?”
 He replied, “A little,” and proceded to play quite a good version of some standard fiddle tune, perhaps Soldier’s Joy.
 I laughed, “You’re doing just fine.
 Keep it up.”
-To this day, Guy tells people that I taught him how to play hammered dulcimer.
+Guy used to tell people that I taught him how to play hammered dulcimer.

 The evolution of my banjer style is equally mysterious.
 In the early 1960’s several friends began playing banjos, including Warren Stromberg, who had bought a beautiful walnut instrument from Frank Proffitt.
 I fell in love with it and the idea of the fretless, and began playing it as often as I could wrest it from Warren’s obliging hands.
 We had all heard Stu Jamieson and his fretless playing, which provided our inspiration, and many in the circle of friends got fretless banjos.

 From the very beginning of my playing I found that my hands and fingers did not want to do frailing.
-I tried to play it, but unsuccessfully, and somehow settled on a two-finger style.
+I knew How to do it – and even taught my brother Mark how – but was never successful, so I somehow settled on a two-finger style.
 I remember someone telling me it was from North Carolina, sometimes called “up-picking,” but I have been unable to figure out Where, or From Whom I learned it.
 In any case, it seemed to suit my attitude toward the instrument and the music: more relaxed than tense, slower rather than faster, and not very loud.
 My banjo heroes tended more toward the Frank Proffitt, Wade Ward, and accompanying end of the continuum than the Bluegrass and competitive.
 My emphases center on varied tunings and melodic interest, rather than technique or tempo.

 I realize that the banjo has an uneviable reputation in some quarters.
 It’s partly bad history: slavery, minstrelsy, and inbred rednecks.
 But, even separate from those stereotypes, it inhabits an aural landscape with accordions and bagpipes.
 It’s always good for a laugh and I’m sure all players have a collection of comic strip jokes about banjos.
 The banjo can be loud, but so can a trumpet or violin.
 And it may be obnoxious, like an out-of-tune piccolo or piano.
 I knew that my prediliction for old-time banjos and their sound put me in a different camp from the “faster, higher, louder” Bluegrass folks.
 But I didn’t realize that other people had noticed until my friend Bob Webb gave me a copy of his catalog “Ring the Banjar.”
 It was inscribed, “…and for keeping alive the notion that a banjo doesn’t have to be (maybe Shouldn’t be) a great, heavy, loud, Public thing.”